Are your employees happy at work?

-If you're not sure on the answers to the above, then maybe you should consider introducing workplace health improvement support by implementing a structured Employee Wellbeing programme.
+If you're not sure on the answers to the above, then maybe you should consider introducing health improvement support in your workplace by implementing a structured Employee Wellbeing programme.
 It's proven that having happy, healthy employees will increase productivity and reduce absences through illness, which will improve employee engagement and resilience.

 At UKIM, our core aim is to provide a structured employee health improvement support service by delivering measurable Employee Wellbeing Improvement projects that focus on productivity and return on investment.

 Our Employee Wellbeing Assessments are tailored to ensure that every aspect of your employee’s health and well-being is managed.
 Our bespoke biopsychosocial model looks at various physical, psychological and sociological factors that affect Presenteeism, Absenteeism, sickness, absence and injury.
 This ensures that we can understand each person individually and provide an individual assessment based on their needs.

 In our biopsychosocial model, we look at a range of factors that can affect an employee’s performance, such as:

 - Sociological Factors - Family life, traumas, stress

 This tailored service will be unique to your business requirements, but we would recommend the following:

 Check Stress Levels

 Consultation with your employees can identify their individual work and domestic stressors; we can then discuss techniques to help them manage stressors and improve emotional wellbeing.

 Our Health and Wellbeing Specialists will perform a functional movement assessment evaluating mobility, stability and strength to proactively change employees’ work, home and exercise routines, optimising movement and reducing the risk of future pain and injury.